-A minimalism lifestyle is the change in one’s need or desire to own very few material possessions.
+A minimalist lifestyle is a change in one’s need or desire to own very few material possessions.
 A minimalist targets to own, on average, about 50-100 things on a quest to own less stuff but most importantly, only those items that are of great value and highly essential.
 In other words, clutter is eliminated by all means necessary.

 1. It is an intentional rewarding lifestyle

 Minimalism is a self-driven intention that comes from an individual and is not forced down on anyone.
 It comes from within a person, and that is, it is inspired by an internal decision and not by external forces.
-Therefore, it rewards by making us place value on only the rewarding things and avoid those that distracts us.
+Therefore, it rewards by making us place value on only the rewarding things and avoids those that distract us.

 2. Freedom from the passion to possess – consumerism

 “See it, buy it!” – This is the number one social disease most of us battle within a day to day life.
 With a minimalist lifestyle, however, it gives you the power to avoid the passion for material possession.

 Minimalist lifestyle advocates for minimal material possession and by adopting it, one is freed from the desire to buy things because others are doing it.
 Minimalism will help you avoid the influence and in the long-run, you get to save your hard-earned money and spend it on more meaningful things.

 The comparison game and the race to own is the in thing in the contemporary era.
 Regardless, minimalist lifestyle assures that what one owns should not be dictated by advertisements.

 Therefore, it gives us the freedom to make decisions solely on the basis of needs and not dictated by greed.
 For this reason, minimalism gives one the freedom from modern mania by helping us purchase only the things that will last and of value.